← Dashboard ↑ Back to Top

 • CalSTRS pension: $4,200/month

-Sarah's Strategy:
+Yolanda's Strategy:

-From age 55-59½, Sarah can withdraw from BOTH her 403(b) (Rule of 55) and her 457(b) (no age restriction) without any penalties.
+From age 55-59½, Yolanda can withdraw from BOTH her 403(b) (Rule of 55) and her 457(b) (no age restriction) without any penalties.
 This gives her maximum flexibility to supplement her pension while she waits to claim Social Security at 62 or later.

 ⚠️ Important Rule of 55 Notes: